Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 1 - Programming Presentation</h3>
-    <p>Research and present information on a programming language of our choice, including a written report of the information also</p>
+    <p>Research and present information on a programming language of our choosing, including a written report of the information.</p>
   </div>
 </div>
 <div class="row">